-- all shares the investor actually owns (of record or beneficially); - all shares over which the investor has or shares voting or dispositive control (such as in the capacity as a general partner of an investment fund); - all shares the investor has the right to acquire within 60 days (such as upon exercise of options that are currently vested or which are scheduled to vest within 60 days).
+- all shares the investor actually owns (of record or beneficially); - all shares over which the investor has or shares voting or dispositive control (such as in the capacity as a general partner of an investment fund); and - all shares the investor has the right to acquire within 60 days (such as upon exercise of options that are currently vested or which are scheduled to vest within 60 days).

-Except as otherwise noted, information is given as of September 30, 2004 on an actual basis and as adjusted to reflect the sale of our Class A Common Stock in this offering.
+Except as otherwise noted, information is given as of September 30, 2004 on an actual basis.
 The table presents information regarding:

-- each of our named executive officers; - each director of our company; - all of our directors and executive officers as a group; and - each stockholder known to us to own beneficially more than 5% of our common stock.
+- each of our named executive officers; - each director of our company; - all of our directors and executive officers as a group; and - each stockholder known to us to own beneficially more than five percent of our common stock.